Logo

 Winston Churchill strongly opposed the MacDonald government's decision to loan money to Soviet Russia and feared the signing of an Anglo-Soviet Treaty.

-On 19 March 1924, alienated by Liberal support for Labour, Winston Churchill stood as an independent anti-socialist candidate in the Westminster Abbey by-election but was defeated.
+In March 1924, alienated by Liberal support for Labour, Winston Churchill stood as an independent anti-socialist candidate in the Westminster Abbey by-election but was defeated.

 Winston Churchill said that Liberals must back the Conservatives to stop Labour and ensure "the successful defeat of socialism".

-Winston Churchill began work on Marlborough: His Life and Times, a four-volume biography of his ancestor John Churchill, 1st Duke of Marlborough.
+Winston Churchill began work on Marlborough: His Life and Times, a biography of his ancestor John Churchill, 1st Duke of Marlborough.

 In October 1930, after his return from a trip to North America, Winston Churchill published his autobiography, My Early Life, which sold well and was translated into multiple languages.